CS3398-Callisto-Corporation/Sound-Spectrum-Visualizer/README.md

 Alyssa LeJeune - going to work on connecting the FFT to the bar graph and get it working in real time

+Wes Nicol - work on integrating the different GUIs (ex: have the graphs pop up when a song is selected in the music player